Feeling Rejected or Abandoned? Ways to Manage the Pain and Move Forward

 Develop Meaningful Hobbies and Interests: Enrich your life with ventures that light up your soul.
 Remind yourself that you are well worth the effort to enhance your joy.

-Help Others: Living a life of altruistic service is a powerful step toward building self-esteem and breaking free of counterproductive patterns.
+Help Others: Living a life informed by altruistic service is a powerful step toward building self-esteem and breaking free of counterproductive patterns.

 Self-Education: Learn as much as you can about abandonment trauma.